noahvsb/frhd-scraper/README.md

 I made it easier for windows users with a .bat script:

 Clone this repository or download the .zip and extract.
-Then double click the run-scraper.bat, it will warn you, but just run it.
+Then double click `run-scraper.bat`, it will warn you, but just run it.

 ### install